jwarz/data-scientists-tools/cleaning_data_in_r/readme.md

 > takes more operations to change a string to another.<br> ⬜ LCS
 > distance only uses insertion, deletion, and substitution, so it takes
 > more operations to change a string to another<br>

+Superb `stringdist()` skills!
+In the next exercise, you’ll use Damerau-Levenshtein distance to map typo-ridden cities to their true spellings.

 ## fuzzyjoin(): Fixing typos with string distance